 However, this awesome toy storage ideas give easy access to their toys and make for a quick pack-up.
 The divided wooden box for storing art supplies is a great idea too.

 If your kids have a stack of books, there are many kids room storage ideas aimed at organising books but this one is really cool.

-Make use of little space, keep their books in easy view and they look funky.
-A great way to encourage young readers too.
-Source
+Make use of small spaces, keep their books in easy view and they look funky.
+This is a great way to encourage young readers too.

 34. BEHIND THE DOOR STORAGE BAGS

 Some toys come in collections or sets and storing them together can be tricky.
-These behind the door bags are a cool way to grab one set at a time, without having pieces go astray at the bottom of the toy box.
+These behind the door bags are a cool way to grab one set at a time, without having pieces go astray at the bottom of the toy storage boxes.